The 1960s was a remarkable time for music.

 They all pushed one another to create better work.

-Their networking relationships created better music for the entire world.
+And their networking relationships created better music for the entire world.

 Why aren’t they learning from each other?